jaywalker76/public/files/yearly-report-34.md

 Here they are, one more time, with a bit more temporarily added to each sentence.

-* You must not dilly-dally, so that the Resistance doesn’t trick you.
+- You must not dilly-dally, so that the Resistance doesn’t trick you.
-* You must be your word, so that you trust yourself.
+- You must be your word, so that you trust yourself.
-* You must have good intentions, so that you do not betray yourself.
+- You must have good intentions, so that you do not betray yourself.
-* You must admit to being the maker of meaning, so that you know what you’re getting.
+- You must admit to being the maker of meaning, so that you know what you’re getting.
-* You must not feel sorry for yourself, so that you do not become a martyr.
+- You must not feel sorry for yourself, so that you do not become a martyr.
-* You must have a vision that you are striving for, so that your work moves in a direction.
+- You must have a vision that you are striving for, so that your work moves in a direction.
-* You must tie creativity and experimentation with survival, so that you don’t take your work lightly.
+- You must tie creativity and experimentation with survival, so that you don’t take your work lightly.
-* You must be the change you want to see, so that you don’t blame others.
+- You must be the change you want to see, so that you don’t blame others.
-* You must rally others with your vision, so that your vision gains momentum.
+- You must rally others with your vision, so that your vision gains momentum.
-* You must stake your reputation on your better self, so that you become your better self.
+- You must stake your reputation on your better self, so that you become your better self.
-* You must be comfortable with the consequences of being who you are, so that you grow in responsibility.
+- You must be comfortable with the consequences of being who you are, so that you grow in responsibility.
-* You must share, so that your motivations remain clear.
+- You must share, so that your motivations remain clear.
-* You must make your own advice and take it, so that you trust your own instincts.
+- You must make your own advice and take it, so that you trust your own instincts.
-* You must manage your stress, health, and clarity, so that your core stays in balance.
+- You must manage your stress, health, and clarity, so that your core stays in balance.
-* You must study your mistakes, so that you don’t make incorrect generalizations.
+- You must study your mistakes, so that you don’t make incorrect generalizations.
-* You must retry things you don’t like every once in a while, so that your tastes grow.
+- You must retry things you don’t like every once in a while, so that your tastes grow.
-* You must make time to enjoy things, so that you have time to enjoy things.
+- You must make time to enjoy things, so that you have time to enjoy things.

+# Goals:

+- Become profficient in Blender
+- Know the guitar notes by heart
+- Build a guitar from scratch
+- Learn electronics
+- Run 2k Kms
+- Get in shape to run a triathlon in 2022
+- Get better at drawing

 I want this year to be the year of cultivating the core.